shivang-16/Infinity_Social_Media.api/README.md

 ## Environment Variables

 To run and deploy the backend successfully, you need to configure the following environment variables based on your deployment environment (Development, Preview, Production):
+You can edit below enviroment variable in the sample .env file present in the code base.

 - **FRONTEND_URL:** The URL of the frontend application that will communicate with this backend.
 For example, during development, use "http://localhost:3000," and when you deploy your frontend, update this variable with the actual frontend URL.
 - **MONGO_URI:** `<your MongoDB uri here>` The URI to connect to your MongoDB database, where user and post data are stored.
 Since I've used MongoDB in this project, make sure to replace with your actual MongoDB Atlas connection string.